-~ This recipe makes about 2 cups (just a little more than 2 cups)
+~ This recipe makes about 2 cups of homemade spreadable butter ~

 2 sticks softened butter, salted or unsalted

-With the mixer running on low speed, slowly pour the oil down the side of the bowl.
-Mix until thoroughly combined; make sure you scrape the bottom of the bowl.
+Now, with the mixer running on low speed, slowly pour the oil down the side of the bowl.
+Mix until thoroughly combined, stopping to scrape the bottom and sides of the bowl, about one minute.

-Whip on high speed for one minute.
-Finished!
-The mixture should now resemble pudding, but this will become firm (but still spreadable) after it is chilled for a few hours.
+Whip on high speed for one minute to finish.
+The butter should now resemble thick pudding, and will hold it’s shape when you swirl it.
+The butter will become firm (but still spreadable) after it chills for an hour or so.